 Tyler LeBaron must have been reading my thoughts.
 In the interview, he goes on to tell about a study that found the sole benefit of eating fiber was the hydrogen produced by intestinal bacteria – in rats.

-Dr. Mercola even gave an example of how a nondigestible sugar that feeds intestinal bacteria is used as a drug to treat people with brain damage.
+Dr. Mercola even gave an example of how a non-digestible sugar that feeds intestinal bacteria is used as a medicine to treat people with brain damage.

 So, Why Pay for Hydrogen Water?

 Why not just eat more fiber to encourage the growth of more beneficial gut bacteria?

 Just a few decades ago, the idea of trillions of bacteria growing in our intestines seemed revolting.
 But medical research continues to find many ways a healthy, symbiotic relationship with them benefits us.

 They make some of the vitamins we need.
 They enhance our immune systems.

 And they’re connected with the production of important brain neurotransmitters, including serotonin.
 That means it’s quite possible poor gut health is contributing to the huge amounts of depression in the United States today.

 And all that’s in addition to the most obvious benefit of having a healthy microbiome in your intestines – good digestion.